-This article only applies to damage claims related to trips in Canada where the Turo protection package was not waived by the host.
-For claims related to trips in the US, check out the article for US claims and this article for claims in Germany.
+This article only applies to damage claims related to trips in Canada where the Turo protection plan was not waived by the host.
+For claims related to trips in the US, read claims in the US, for Germany, read claims in Germany, and for the UK, read claims in the UK.

 Damage during a trip is rare.
 When it does happen, Turo strives to make the claims process as smooth as possible.